-If drawn face-up during the Kick Open The Door phase, Curse cards apply to the person who drew them.
+If drawn face-up, during the "Kick Open The Door" phase, Curse cards apply to the person who drew them.

-If acquired some other way, such as by Looting The Room, Curse cards go into your hand and may be played on any player at any time.
+If drawn face-down or acquired some other way, Curse cards may be played on any player at any time.
 ANY time, do you hear me?
 Reducing someone's abilities just as he thinks he has killed a monster is a lot of fun.

-Usually, a Curse affects its victim immediately (if it can) and is then discarded.
+Usually, a Curse affects its victim immediately (if it can) and is discarded.
 However, some Curses give a penalty later in the game or have a continuing effect.
 Keep these cards until you get rid of the Curse or the penalty takes effect.
+If someone plays a "your next combat" Curse on you while you are in combat, it counts in that combat!
 (Curse cards you keep as a reminder may not be discarded to power Class or Race abilities.
 Nice try!)

 If a Curse can apply to more than one Item, the victim decides which Item is lost or Cursed.

-If a Curse applies to something you don't have, ignore it.
-For instance, if you draw Lose Your Armor and you have no Armor, nothing happens; discard the card.
-(Some Curses have alternate effects, though, so read the card!)
+If a Curse applies to something you don't have, ignore it unless the Curse has instructions to the contrary.
+For instance, if you draw De-Feet-ed and you are not wearing Footgear, nothing happens; discard the card.

-There will be times when it will help you to play a Curse or Monster on yourself, or to "help" another player in a way that costs him Treasure.
+There will be times when it will help you to play a Curse or Monster on yourself, or to "help" another player in a way that costs him treasure.
 This is very munchkinly.
 Do it.